magao-x/MagAOX/setup/RT_install.md

 sudo yum groupinstall RT
 sudo yum kernel-rt-devel
 ```
 Now reboot.
-I should fail to start X if you have a graphics environment going.
+It should fail to start X if you have a graphics environment going.
 That's fine, you'd need to kill it anyway to install the driver.

 Once at a prompt, type `uname -a` and verify that the PREEMPT kernel-rt is running.